-It will take longer than this article to understand the Irish, but you’ll be off to a good start with this handy list of dos and don’ts.
+It will take longer than this article to understand the Irish people, but you’ll be off to a good start with this handy list of dos and don’ts.

 Don’t rush your trip

 Lots of people come to Ireland hoping to cram the entire island’s highlights into one weekend.
-Yes, we’re small, but do you really want to spend your entire holiday stuck in a car, navigating unfamiliar roads in the hope of ticking off all the sights just to return to your hotel room exhausted?
+Yes, we’re small, but do you really want to spend your entire holiday stuck in a car, navigating unfamiliar roads in the hope of ticking off all the sights just to return home exhausted?

 By all means, have a plan, but trim down that itinerary or, even better, file it away once in a while.
 Spend a day strolling aimlessly or an evening hopping between the local pubs to relax and have a chat.
-There’s a reason Guinness has a two-part pour; you have all the time in the world to wait for the perfect pint.
+There’s a reason Guinness has a two-part pour; good things, like a perfect pint, take time.

 Do rent a car